George Wajackoyah: Legalization of marijuana in Kenya

 Wajackoyah has been vocal about legalizing marijuana in Kenya for economic use.
 He included it in his manifesto saying it will help Kenya manage its ballooning debt.
 According to the advocate, his government will earn Ksh 3 billion per 1000 acres from growing and exporting marijuana to a readily available market in the US.

 Snake farming

 Wajackoyah has said he will promote snake farming so that the venom can be used for medicinal purposes and to promote agriculture.

 In June, 2022, the Roots Party presidential candidate launched his manifesto, touching on a 10-point agenda.
 Wajackoyah said that his priority would be to engage in activities that can generate enough income for Kenya in a bid to clear her public debt, which is almost hitting Ksh 10 trillion.

 Exporting dog meat

-Wajackoya also mentioned that if elected as President, he will ensure Kenya starts exporting dog meat, saying that that a kilogram of dog meat costs six times more than the price of a kilogram of goat meat.
+Wajackoya also mentioned that if elected as president, he will ensure Kenya starts exporting dog meat, saying that a kilogram of dog meat costs six times more than the price of a kilogram of goat meat.